Deploy with NGINX Plus Ingress Controller

 The documentation for the latest stable release of NGINX Ingress Controller is available at docs.nginx.com/nginx-ingress-controller.
 For version specific documentation, deployment configs, and configuration examples, select the tag corresponding to your desired version in GitHub.

-The NGINX Plus Ingress Controller can participate in the mTLS cert exchange with services in the mesh without being injected with the sidecar proxy.
-The SPIRE server - the certificate authority of the mesh - issues certs and keys for NGINX Plus Ingress Controller and pushes them to the SPIRE agents running on each node in the cluster.
-NGINX Plus Ingress Controller fetches these certs and keys from the SPIRE agent via a unix socket and uses them to communicate with services in the mesh.
+The NGINX Ingress Controller can participate in the mTLS cert exchange with services in the mesh without being injected with the sidecar proxy.
+The SPIRE server - the certificate authority of the mesh - issues certs and keys for NGINX Ingress Controller and pushes them to the SPIRE agents running on each node in the cluster.
+NGINX Ingress Controller fetches these certs and keys from the SPIRE agent via a unix socket and uses them to communicate with services in the mesh.

-Cert Rotation with NGINX Plus Ingress Controller
+Cert Rotation with NGINX Ingress Controller

 The ttl